AsertCreator/wdOS/README.md

 # wdOS
 [Cosmos](https://github.com/CosmosOS/Cosmos)-based operating system for x86 PCs.
-Don't even try to ask me about name, its basically means wednesday.
-Just an idea to create an OS came at wednesday
+Don't even try to ask me about name, its basically means wednesday (wow, i predicted world trend).
+Just an idea to create an OS came at wednesday XD

 ### Development process
 ~Look at projects~.
 Currently system is at version 0.5.0.
 I think its an alpha.